-Although it is not the case that a super edge-graceful graph is edge-graceful, Lee, Chen, Yera, and Wang [1177] proved that if G is a super edge-graceful with p vertices and q edges and $q \equiv -1 \pmod{p}$ when q is even, or $q \equiv 0 \pmod{p}$ when q is odd, then G is also edge-graceful.
-They also prove: the graph obtained from a connected super edge-graceful unicyclic graph of even order by joining any two nonadjacent vertices by an edge is super edge-graceful; the graph obtained from a super edge-graceful graph with p vertices and p+1 edges by appending two edges to any vertex is super edge-graceful; and the one-point union of two identical cycles is super edge-graceful.
-Collins, Magnant, and Wang [512] present a stronger concept of "tight" super-edge-graceful labeling.
+Although it is not the case that a super edge-graceful graph is edge-graceful, Lee, Chen, Yera, and Wang [1281] proved that if G is a super edge-graceful with p vertices and q edges and $q \equiv -1 \pmod{p}$ when q is even, or $q \equiv 0 \pmod{p}$ when q is odd, then G is also edge-graceful.
+They also prove: the graph obtained from a connected super edge-graceful unicyclic graph of even order by joining any two nonadjacent vertices by an edge is super edge-graceful; the graph obtained from a super edge-graceful graph with p vertices and p + 1 edges by appending two edges to any vertex is super edge-graceful; and the one-point union of two identical cycles is super edge-graceful.
+Collins, Magnant, and Wang [558] present a stronger concept of "tight" super-edge-graceful labeling.
 Such a super-edge graceful labeling has an additional constraint on the edge and vertices with the largest and smallest labels.
 They use this concept to recursively construct tight super-edge graceful trees of any order.

-Gayathri, Duraisamy, and Tamilselvi [684] calls a (p,q)-graph with $q \geq p$ even edge-graceful if there is an injection f from the set of edges to $\{1,2,3,\ldots,2q\}$ such that the values of the induced mapping f^+ from the vertex set to $\{0,1,2,\ldots,2q-1\}$ given by $f^+(x) = (\sum f(xy)) \pmod{2q}$ over all edges xy are distinct and even.
-In [684] and [683] Gayathri et al. prove the following: cycles are even edge-graceful if and only if the cycles are odd; even cycles with one pendent edge are even edge-graceful; wheels are even edge-graceful; gears (see §2.2 for the definition) are not even edge-graceful; fans $P_n + K_1$ are even edge-graceful; $C{2n+1} \cup P{2n+1}$ are even edge-graceful; crowns $C_n \odot K_1$ are even edge-graceful; $C_n^{(m)}$ (see §2.2 for the definition) are even edge-graceful; triangular snakes (see §2.2 for the definition) are even edge-graceful; closed helms (see §2.2 for the definition) with the center vertex removed are even edge-graceful; graphs decomposable into two odd Hamiltonian cycles are even edge-graceful; and odd order graphs that are decomposable into three Hamiltonian cycles are even edge-graceful.
+Gayathri, Duraisamy, and Tamilselvi [741] calls a (p,q)-graph with $q \ge p$ even edgegraceful if there is an injection f from the set of edges to $\{1, 2, 3, \ldots, 2q\}$ such that the values of the induced mapping f^+ from the vertex set to $\{0, 1, 2, \ldots, 2q - 1\}$ given by $f^+(x) = (\Sigma f(xy)) \pmod{2q}$ over all edges xy are distinct and even.
+In [741] and [740] Gayathri et al. prove the following: cycles are even edge-graceful if and only if the cycles are odd; even cycles with one pendent edge are even edge-graceful; wheels are even edgegraceful; gears (see §2.2 for the definition) are not even edge-graceful; fans $P_n + K_1$ are even edge-graceful; $C_4 \cup P_m$ for all m are even edge-graceful; $C{2n+1} \cup P{2n+1}$ are even edgegraceful; sunflowers (see §3.7 for the definition) are even edge-graceful; triangular snakes (see §2.2 for the definition) are even edge-graceful; closed helms (see §2.2 for the definition) with the center vertex removed are even edge-graceful; graphs decomposable into two odd Hamiltonian cycles are even edge-graceful; and odd order graphs that are decomposable into three Hamiltonian cycles are even edge-graceful.

-In [683] Gayathri and Duraisamy generalized the definition of even edge-graceful to include (p, q)-graphs with q < p by changing the modulus from 2q the maximum of 2q and 2p.
+In [740] Gayathri and Duraisamy generalized the definition of even edge-graceful to include (p, q)-graphs with q < p by changing the modulus from 2q the maximum of 2q and 2p.
 With this version of the definition, they have shown that trees of even order are not even edge-graceful whereas, for odd order graphs, the following are even edge-graceful: banana trees (see §2.1 for the definition); graphs obtained joining the centers of two stars by a path; $P_n \odot K{1,m}$; graphs obtained by identifying an endpoint from each of any number of copies of P_3 and P_2 ; bistars (that is, graphs obtained by joining the centers of two stars with an edge); and graphs obtained by appending the endpoint of a path to the center of a star.
 They define odd edge-graceful graphs in the analogous way and provide a few results about such graphs.